Skip to content

 1. Improve your endpoint visibility.
 You can’t manage and secure your environment if you don’t know what endpoints you have and what vulnerabilities they carry.
 Develop comprehensive, real-time visibility into the assets in your environment and maintain that visibility even if your environment rapidly changes.

-2. Consolidate your endpoint tools.
+2. Consolidate your endpoint management tools.
 Currently, 55% of organizations use 20+ tools to manage and secure their endpoints.
 Each tool adds complexity, costs and clutter.
 These tools often don’t work well together or even share the same data sets, making it challenging to update systems, close vulnerabilities and respond to incidents quickly.

 3. Bring IT and security closer together.
 Resilience is a team sport.
 Your biggest security and operational threats revolve around the wealth of remote, unknown endpoints you flooded into your environment.
 IT and security teams must work together to simplify their environments, source accurate data, and manage and secure their new endpoints.